rvflash/eve/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rvflash/eve)](https://goreportcard.com/report/github.com/rvflash/eve)

-E.V.E. is a distributed environment variables management tool based on a friendly user interface named Environment Variables Editor.
+E.V.E. is a environment variables management tool based on a friendly user interface named Environment Variables Editor.
-It bases on :

 * A HTTP web interface to manage server nodes, projects, environments and variables.
 * One or more RPC servers used to store the deployed variables values.
-* A library to retrieve environment variables from various handlers.
+* A library to retrieve environment variables from various handlers and schedule the get order.

 ## Installation

-`eve` requires Go 1.8 or later.
+`eve` requires Go 1.5 or later. (os.LookupEnv is required)

 ```bash
 $ go get -u github.com/rvflash/eve